how to build muscle

 • Mixture of plant-based proteins such as lentils, quinoa, and pumpkin seeds

 Eating plenty of protein from a variety of protein sources probably isn’t a surprise to you, but you need to also eat balanced meals.
 What may surprise you is what you need to be eating as far as carb intake and fat intake.
-You definitely need a balanced diet to build muscle.
+You definitely need a balanced diet to build muscle, and you need to be sure you’re eating enough daily calories in general to avoid muscle loss.

 And here’s the thing: Macro count in diets varies from person to person.